Menu

 Hepatitis C is a viral infection that causes inflammation of the liver and affects almost three hundred million people worldwide.
 Although the virus may be asymptomatic in its initial stages, in many cases it becomes chronic and can lead to liver inflammation, scarring, and, in some cases, cirrhosis.

-Note: You can avoid Health Problems if your STI is Detected & Treated.
+Note: Avoid Health Issues if your STD is Detected & Treated.

 Chronic hepatitis C infection is usually treated with anti-viral medications to help reduce the viral load and the effects of the virus on the liver.
 Now, this new study shows that giving supplemental vitamin D along with anti-viral drugs may offer some additional benefit to patients suffering from chronic hepatitis C infection.